microsoft/sqlworkshops/sql2019workshop/sql2019wks/08_DataVirtualization.md

 In this activity, you will learn how to build an external data source and table to query a table in Azure SQL Database without connecting directly yourself.

->**NOTE**: *If at anytime during the Activities of this Module you need to "start over" you can go back to the first Activity in 4.0 and run through all the steps again.*
+>**NOTE**: *If at anytime during the Activities of this Module you need to "start over" used the cleanup.sql script and go back to the first activity step.*

->**NOTE**: *There are example scripts in **sql2019workshop\sql2019wks\08_DataVirtualization** for other data sources for you to use at a later time for Hadoop, Oracle, CosmosDB (through MongoDB), SQL Server 2008R2, and SAP HANA.
-For these examples, you will need to create or use your own external data source.
-The scripts and directions to create table definitions, data, and external tables are included.*

 <h3><img style="margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/checkmark.png?raw=true"><b><a name="activitysteps8.0">Activity Steps</a></b></h3>